 - For more information about how to become a Mentor, click here

 To support this project through donations, please Contact Us.

 The New Peacepal Project

 We are running a Peacepal Project (pen pal letter exchange project) between the students of Tororo, Uganda and that of the United States in partnership with PeacePal .
 50 students ages 13-20 have been matched and are already exchanging letters.
-For a period of 8 months, the challenge of poverty and lack of funds for continued education has forced 14 of the 50 Ugandan students to get married.
-The good news is, we have continously found replacements for those who get marrried.
+Our major challenge with this project is that the students and pupils in correspondents are getting married and marrying almost every week leaving their “friends” wondering what to do next.
+This marriage challenge has been mainly because of poverty and lack of funds for continued education.
+We have lost over 30 out of the 50 Ugandan students to get married.
+The good news is,...